TX-2/TX-2-simulator/docs/OVERVIEW.md

 Clearly, we hope to implement more of the missing features (e.g. remaining opcodes and hardware devices).
-Most of all, we would like to locate authentic TX-2 code to test our simulator.
+Most of all, we would like to locate additional authentic TX-2 code to test our simulator.

 ## Other Sources of Information